-Children arrive between 8.10am and 8.30am in the Nursery classroom and are collected at 11.30am, unless staying for lunch.
-Afternoon sessions start at 12.30pm and children are collected at 3.30pm.
-Those attending afternoon sessions but staying for lunch arrive at 11.30am.
-Our Nursery also has a full day option starting at 8.10am and finishing at 3.30pm.
+Children arrive between 8.10am and 8.30am in the Nursery classroom and are collected after lunch at 1.00pm.
+Afternoon sessions start at 1.00pm and children are collected at 4.00pm.
+If they wish to come for the afternoon session, but also for lunch, children come in for 12.25pm.
+Our Nursery also has a full day option starting at 8.10am and finishing at 4.00pm.

 Lunch is a delicious, healthy, hot meal prepared by our chef and her team.
 It is taken in the main dining room which makes the children feel grown up.
 They always sit with their teachers and are encouraged to use cutlery and to learn good table manners at this early age.
 Throughout the day lots of healthy snacks and drinks are available.
 The nursery children also have their own bespoke junior kitchen so they can make and bake food as part of their activities.

 Breakfast club is available from 7.30am for children aged from 3 years upwards and is held in the dining room.
 There is a small additional cost for this service.

 After School Care, for Nursery children is from 4.00pm to 6.00pm.
 Here children can play lots of games both inside and out, draw and play with construction toys etc. High-tea is available for a small additional cost.

 The Nursery children live and work in a bright spacious classroom, with open access to a large well-equipped play area.
 They spend as much time as possible outside.